richafnu/Viva/Viva/glint/setup/copilot-manager-quick-guide.md

 ## Suggested high-level prompts

-Use your own ideas and filters where the examples have square brackets.
+Fill in your own attributes, filters, and naming where the examples have square brackets examples.

 |**Topic**| **Prompt**|**Consider or follow-up**|
 |-------|---------|-----------|